yungshenglu/ncsdk-practice/src/tutorials/1_install/README.md

 ### 1.3.1 Use non-privileged Docker containers

 The following instructions are focus on **non-privileged Docker containers**.
-Versions of the NCSDK *prior to 2.08* required that the docker run command was issued with the `–privileged` flag.
+Versions of the Intel® Movidius™ NCSDK *prior to 2.08* required that the docker run command was issued with the `–privileged` flag.
 This is due to the way the NCS device boots and loads its firmware.
 If you need to run your Docker container with the `–privileged` flag you can skip this section and follow the instructions [here](https://movidius.github.io/ncsdk/docker.html#privileged-docker-containers).

 4. Create a Docker image for the Intel® Movidius™ NCSDK
     ```bash